crystal-lang/crystal/README.md

 Crystal is still under heavy development.
 There can be breaking changes but we're trying to keep them as minimum as possible.

-The development is possible thanks to the community's effort, [84codes](https://www.84codes.com/)' support, and every [BountySource supporter](https://crystal-lang.org/sponsors).
+The development is possible thanks to the community's effort and the continued support of [84codes](https://www.84codes.com/), [Nikola Motor Company](https://nikolamotor.com/) and every other [sponsor](https://crystal-lang.org/sponsors).

 Installing
 ----------